jsnimda/fastify-zod-query-coercion/README.md

 Due to the limitations of query string representation, the following Zod types are not supported for individual query string values:

-- ZodObject (except as the top-level schema)
-- ZodSymbol
+- ZodBranded
-- ZodMap
+- ZodDiscriminatedUnion
 - ZodFunction
 - ZodLazy
+- ZodMap
+- ZodNaN
+- ZodNativeEnum
 - ZodPromise
-- ZodNativeEnum
+- ZodReadonly
 - ZodRecord
-- ZodDiscriminatedUnion
-- ZodInstanceof
-- ZodBranded
-- ZodReadonly
+- ZodSymbol
+- ZodObject (except as the top-level schema)

 These types are either not possible to represent in a query string or require custom parsing logic.
 If you need to use these types, consider using alternative representations or handling them differently in your application logic.